strimzi/proposals/081-unregistration-of-KRaft-nodes.md

 ## Current situation

 When removing Apache Kafka nodes from a KRaft-based cluster, the nodes should be unregistered using the Apache Kafka Admin API.
-When the nodes are not properly unregistered, the cluster will keep tracking them and they would cause problems later.
+When nodes are not properly unregistered, the cluster will continue to track them, which may cause problems later.
-For example, when you upgrade your cluster to a new Kafka minor version and try to also bump the metadata version, the metadata version update will be refused because the removed nodes that are still registered with the old Kafka version and do not support the new metadata version.
+For example, when you upgrade your cluster to a new Kafka minor version and try to also bump the metadata version, the metadata version update is refused because the removed nodes are still registered with the old Kafka version and do not support the new metadata version.

-Strimzi currently doesn't support the node unregistration.
-This has two main reasons:
+Strimzi currently doesn't support node unregistration for two main reasons:
-* Apache Kafka did not properly document this process and we found out about it only by coincidence.
+* Apache Kafka did not properly document this process and we found out about it only by chance.
 * Apache Kafka has only limited support for unregistering nodes.
   While the Kafka Admin API supports unregistration of the nodes, it does not let you list the registered nodes.
   So you do not know what nodes should be unregistered.
-  This is causing a problems to stateless management tools such as Strimzi operators who might not reliably know what nodes existed before.
+  This is causing a problems to stateless management tools such as Strimzi operators, which might not reliably know what nodes existed before.
   The proper solution for this is part of the [KIP-1073](https://cwiki.apache.org/confluence/display/KAFKA/KIP-1073%3A+Return+inactive+observer+nodes+in+DescribeQuorum+response) that is currently under discussion.

 ## Motivation